ljjTYJR/MS_cluster/README.md

 The main loop of the `run.py` is :

-1. Decide what parameters to use, the parameters include :
+1. Decide what parameters to use.
+The parameters include :

-   1. data_path : the path of the data, e.g : `data/data1.csv`
+   1. data_path: the path of the data, e.g: `data/data1.csv`

-   2. algo_name : to use `Algo1` or `Algo2`, e.g : `Algo1`
+   2. algo_name: to use `Algo1` or `Algo2`, e.g: `Algo1`

-   3. bandwidth : the bandwith of kernel function.
-(If it is set `None`, it means it will compute bandwidth by N).
+   3. bandwidth: the bandwidth of kernel function.
+(If it `None` is set, it means it will compute bandwidth by N).

-   4. threshold : the threshold of the mean shift, e.g : `0.00001`
+   4. threshold: the threshold of the mean shift, e.g: `0.00001`

 2. By command `python3 run.py`